 Why should Faculty use Course Reserves?

-or 3 days.
-If articles from journals or magazines are assigned, placing the
+2 hours, 24 hours or 3 days.
+If articles from journals or magazines are assigned, placing the article on

 Online Library Catalogue (OPAC) .

 Please allow 48

 Books in the library collection may be put on reserve.
 Instructor-owned material may also be placed

 on reserve, however copyright prohibits placing publisher-supplied, preview or desk copies

 on reserve.
 Reserve materials are shelved behind the Circulation Desk.
 Students may locate

 reserve items through the Library Online Catalogue.
 Please note that books obtained through